-If the bearings need to be adjusted or replaced, the work should be done only by an authorized Axis Trailer dealer.
-Failure to contact Axis for pre-approval during the warranty period will void the warranty.
+If the bearings need to be adjusted or replaced, the work should be done only by an authorized Axis trailer dealer.
+Failure to contact Axis for preapproval during the warranty period will void the warranty.

-The wheel bearings have been precisely torque-set at the factory.
+The wheel bearings have been precisely torqued at the factory.
 To assure the bearings are in good working order, check the bearing adjustment at least once a year by following this procedure:

-- Jack up on one side of the trailer.
-(Be certain to use jack stands and chock the trailer wheels to keep the trailer from moving during the inspection.) - Grip the edge of the tire and see if it can be rocked or moved. - If the outer edge of the tire moves more than 1/8", the bearings may need to be readjusted.
+- ► Jack up on one side of the trailer.
+(Be certain to use jack stands and chock the trailer wheels to keep the trailer from moving during the inspection.) - Grip the edge of the tire and see if it can be rocked or moved. - ► If the outer edge of the tire moves more than 1/8", the bearings may need to be readjusted.

-A slight amount of oil seepage at the rear seal is normal and necessary to lubricate the wiper lip of the seal for long life and for sealing protection from contaminants out.
-If excessive leakage is occurring, however, contact an authorized Axis Trailer dealer.
+A slight amount of oil seepage at the rear seal is normal and necessary to lubricate the wiper lip of the seal for long life.
+If excessive leakage is occurring, however, contact an authorized Axis trailer dealer.